Scale and intensity of North Coast KI proposal poses risks to multiple threatened species

 Get informed, get involved!

 If we don’t raise our concerns, silence may be regarded as consent.
-The proposal has been referred to KI Council (see Council’s comments here) and SA agencies including the Coast Protection Board, SA Country Fire Service, and Native Vegetation Council.
-The State Commission Assessment Panel is due to commence public notification soon on Plan SA - more info to come.
+The proposal has been referred to KI Council (see Council’s considered comments pointing out some of the issues with the proposal to SPC here) and SA agencies including the Coast Protection Board, SA Country Fire Service, and Native Vegetation Council, which have not responded to date.

-Anyone concerned that any breach of the EPBC Act may occur through damage to habitat for nationally listed threatened species can also report their concerns to the Commonwealth Referral Team for the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+Anyone concerned that any breach of the EPBC Act may occur as a result of the proposal may also report their concerns to the Commonwealth Referral Team for the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

-As permissions will primarily be a decision for the above State government agencies, you can ask your state representatives to stand up for island residents, farmers, visitors, habitat and threatened species like our endangered Glossy-Black Cockatoos, and save KI for sustainable development by emailing the template letter provided to:
+As permissions will primarily be a decision for the above State government agencies, you can ask your state representatives - and in the lead-up to the State election, your State candidates - to stand up for island residents, farmers, visitors, habitat and threatened species including our endangered Glossy-Black Cockatoos, and save KI for sustainable development by emailing:

-Please visit our resources page for ideas, templates and other resources.
+Please visit our Resources page for supporting materials

 A hillside covered with numerous grass trees and gum trees in the background against a clear blue sky.